 Source: OECD estimates using the Chotikapanich et al. (2007) method and source data from NBS.
-StatLink mgp http://dx.doi.org/10.1787/778384414883

-Even so, these new Gini estimates are substantially lower than previous estimates of inequality in China.
-In particular, they are about one fifth below those produced by Ravallion and Chen (2007).
+- 26. Through the 1990s, the rural and even more so the urban Gini coefficients started to rise, and so did the national Gini coefficient.
+However, since 2000 interpretation of these indicators has been complicated by the change in the nature of the two surveys.
+The rural survey has always tried to capture the income of those members of rural households who were living and working as unofficial migrants outside their village of registration.
+Such information was necessarily indirect.
+Since 2002, the urban survey has included a direct estimate of the household income of unofficial rural migrants but only a small fraction of the migrants has been captured in the survey.
+This has led both to an increase in measured inequality in urban areas and double-counting at the national level. - Even so, these new Gini estimates are substantially lower than previous estimates of inequality in China.
+In particular, they are about one fifth below those produced by Ravallion and Chen 2007.
 These authors had access to unpublished tabulation from the National Bureau of Statistics which may or may not explain part of the difference.
 Another difference pertains to use of different spatial price deflators.
 Ravallion and Chen calculate the cost of purchasing a basket of food typically consumed by households with incomes between the 15th and 25th percentile by province.
 This expenditure is then scaled to allow for non-food consumption.
 The resulting poverty line is turned into a price deflator by using the provincial rural and urban price indices.
-As the authors state, this is not an ideal procedure for measuring provincial cost of living indices for the average household.
-In contrast, the estimates presented here use provincial urban and rural price indices based on the consumption pattern of the average consumer (Brandt and Holz, 2006).6
+As the authors state this is not an ideal procedure for measuring provincial cost of living indices for the average household.
+In contrast, the estimates presented here use provincial urban and rural price indices based on the consumption pattern of the average consumer (Brandt and Holz, 2006). - 28.
 There is some evidence that the relative position of poorer people in rural areas was deteriorating faster than suggested by these measures of the Gini index.
-The Atkinson index of inequality, which attributes greater weight to the income of the poor (Box 5.2),
+The Atkinson index of inequality, which attributes greater weight to the income of the poor (Box 2), shows a much greater rise up to 2004 than the Gini index (Figure 6).
+After that date, the various policies designed to increase low incomes in rural areas appear to have had some impact, as the Atkinson index started to decline more than the Gini index.

-Box 5.2.
+Box 2.
 Inequality indices